loicrouchon/findjava/README.md

-# jvm-finder
+# findjvm

-`jvm-finder` is a tool which goal is to find the best JVM to run your java program according to your program's specific constraints.
+`findjvm` is a tool which goal is to find the best JVM to run your java program according to your program's specific constraints.

 ## Motivations